Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Experimental Details

 After transport under ambient conditions XRR and XRD experiments were carried out \textit{ex situ} for structural characterization of the films.
 XRR measurements were performed in $\theta$\,-\,$2\theta$ geometry using a lab based diffractometer (Philips X’Pert Pro) equipped with a Cu K$_\alpha$ anode.
 An in-house developed fitting tool based on the Parratt algorithm \cite{ParratXRR} using N\'{e}vot-Croce \cite{nevot} roughness profiles was applied for the analysis of the XRR curves.
 For XRD synchrotron based radiation sources at the MaXLab beamline I811 (MaXLab, Lund, Sweden) and at the Swiss Light Source beamline X04SA (Paul Scherrer Institute, Villigen, Switzerland) were used.
 Both beamlines are equipped with (2S\,+\,3D) type diffractometers and Pilatus pixel area detectors for data collection.
-The XRD data were recorded in $\theta$\,-\,$2\theta$ geometry at an energy of 12.4\,keV and analyzed within the full kinematic diffraction theory \cite{KinDifTheo} using an in-house developed fitting tool.
+The XRD data were recorded in $\theta$\,-\,$2\theta$ geometry at an energy of 12.4\,keV and analyzed within the kinematic diffraction theory \cite{KinDifTheo} that is implemented in our in-house developed fitting tool.

-In addition, the magnetization curves were measured at room temperature for several in-plane directions of the samples by varying the magnetic field $\mu_0 _{\perp}$/(2$\,\pi$) in reciprocal lattice units (r.l.u.) denotes the vertical scattering vector $K_{\perp}$ scaled to the Bragg condition 2\,$\pi$/$c$ ($c_{\textrm{MgO}}$\,=\,4.2117\,\AA, $c_{\textrm{SrTiO}_3}$\,=\,3.905\,\AA).
+In addition, magnetization curves were measured at room temperature for several in-plane directions of the samples by varying the magnetic field $\mu_0 _{\perp}$/(2$\,\pi$) in reciprocal lattice units (r.l.u.) denotes the vertical scattering vector $K_{\perp}$ scaled to the Bragg condition 2\,$\pi$/$c$ ($c_{\textrm{MgO}}$\,=\,4.2117\,\AA, $c_{\textrm{SrTiO}_3}$\,=\,3.905\,\AA).
+The diffraction data reveal an epitaxial (001)-oriented growth of NiO and Fe$_3$O$_4$ on both substrates.
 Due to the almost doubled lattice constant of magnetite compared to both MgO and NiO and the resulting lateral tensile strain, the (004)$_S$ spinel bulk reflection is located at higher $L$ values compared to MgO and close to the (002)$_R$ bulk reflection of a rock salt structure.
 On SrTiO$_3$, both nickel oxide and magnetite exhibit a large lattice misfit and are laterally compressively strained.
 Thus, the (004)$_S$ reflection of magnetite and (002)$_R$ reflection of NiO are at lower $L$ values compared to SrTiO$_3$ and well separated from the (002)$_P$ perovskite reflection of SrTiO$_3$.
 Here, the indexes $R$, $S$ and $P$ indicate bulk indexing for rock salt, spinel and perovskite type, respectively.